DytechV/Serika-splashscreen/README.md

 just me doing some fun experimenting with kde plasma and git

 ## installation
+1. git clone this repo or just download the zip file

-put down "serika" in "~/.local/share/plasma/look-and-feel" and open settings to use it
+2. put down "serika" in "~/.local/share/plasma/look-and-feel" and open settings to use it

 ## preview